 6. Segment Reporting

-Segment reporting, a crucial aspect of financial transparency, differs in its approach between GAAP and IFRS.
+Segment reporting, a crucial aspect of financial transparency, differs in its approach from GAAP to IFRS.
 Under GAAP, segment reporting is based on a "management approach," aligning with how management makes operating decisions.
 This approach allows for more subjectivity and relies on how internal management views and organizes the business's operating segments.

 Conversely, IFRS provides more explicit guidance on segment reporting.
 It includes quantitative thresholds for identifying reportable segments.
 These thresholds are defined and require companies to adhere to more specific criteria when determining their segments.
 IFRS's quantitative approach introduces a degree of uniformity and objectivity, making it easier for stakeholders to compare financial information across different entities.
 This reflects the more prescriptive nature of IFRS in certain aspects of financial reporting.